 2. You’ll Have Better Heart Health

 Women often think that breast cancer is their No. 1 killer, when it’s actually heart disease.
-And fiber’s ability to reduce cardiovascular disease is well-documented, with studies showing that fiber can lower cholesterol and blood pressure.
+And fiber’s ability to reduce cardiovascular disease is well-documented, with studies showing that it can lower cholesterol and blood pressure.

 “Fiber binds to cholesterol and helps eliminate it from the body,” explains Tanya Zuckerbrot, MS, RD, CEO and founder of F-Factor and author of The F-Factor Diet (TarcherPerigee, 2007).
-In fact, in one study from Tulane University, eating 7.2 to 18.9 grams of fiber a day lowered systolic (the top number) and diastolic (the bottom number) blood pressure.
+In fact, in one study from Tulane University, eating 7.2 to 18.9 grams a day lowered systolic (the top number) and diastolic (the bottom number) blood pressure.

 3. You’ll Eliminate Toxins

 Stock up on that toilet paper: More fiber on board means more pooping, and that’s a good thing because it means you’ll clean out your system.
 While it’s true that water will help flush out toxins you’re exposed to during the day, fiber is also key.
 “Fiber absorbs water and expands, and when it does, it will push toxins through your digestive tract,” Zuckerbrot says.
-Without enough fiber, though, those toxins can stick to your colon, rectum and anus and become carcinogenic, she adds.
+Without enough, though, those toxins can stick to your colon, rectum and anus and become carcinogenic, she adds.
 You should be going number two at least once a day.

 4. Your Brain Will Get a Boost